wini-rs/wini/wini-website/src/pages/doc/pages/introduction.md

 ## So, what is Wini ?

 Wini is a set of templates written (mostly) in Rust.
-Template in the sens, that wini - at it's core - is just files.
+Template in the sense, that wini - at it's core - is just files.
 Files that the user can freely overwrite and modify as they want.
 Therefore, a project based on wini, is just a clone (in the sens of git) of a template repository.

 Wini comes with a set of useful features already made such as pages, middleware/layout, components and caching.
 Wini is also based on the [axum](https://github.com/tokio-rs/axum) framework, so you can easily customize it and use the large ecosystem of middleware of [tower](https://github.com/tower-rs/tower).